51勛圖厙

 The National Institutes of Health (NIH) has awarded 51勛圖厙s Min-Ho Kim, Ph.D., assistant professor of biological sciences in the College of Arts and Sciences, a $1,842,350 five-year grant.
 The grant from the NIHs National Institute of Nursing Research is to develop nanobombs, a na

-Tags: Department of Biological Sciences , College of Arts and Sciences , National Institutes of Health , Grants , Research
+Tags: Department of Biological Sciences , College of Sciences and Humanities , National Institutes of Health , Grants , Research & Science

 Kent Campus